 We are currently recruiting for adopters who live within 50 miles of our London, Reading and Brighton offices.
 It does not matter if you live in rented accommodation or own your house as long as your accommodation is stable, you have a spare bedroom and have no plans to move (or renovate) in the near future.

 No, but the main carer will need to be able to take a minimum of six months but preferably 12 months off in adoption leave.
 This can be shared if you are adopting as a couple.
 This may need to be longer depending on the needs of the child and what you can afford.

 No. PACT is aware of the medical evidence regarding the impact of passive smoking on children and is looking to place children in smoke-free homes.
 Local authorities placing children will not prioritise a family where anyone smokes, whether in the home or not.
 If you currently smoke and would like to adopt via PACT you will have to give up smoking (cigarettes and cigars).
 You will need confirmation from your GP that you have started a smoking cessation plan at least six months before we can offer to work with you.

-Yes, you do need to be in good health but having a diagnosed medical condition does not necessarily bar you from adoption.
-As part of the process you will need to have an adoption health assessment with your GP and this will need to be seen by PACT’s medical adviser.
+Yes, you do need to be in good health to adopt a child but having a diagnosed medical condition does not necessarily bar you from adoption.
+As part of the adoption process you will need to have an adoption health assessment with your GP and this will need to be seen by PACT’s medical adviser.
 We need you to be medically fit to care for a child throughout childhood and have a good chance of being there for them into their adulthood.